WordPress/health-check/docs/plugin/readme.txt

 == Changelog ==

 = v1.2.4 =
 * Security: Prevent arbitrary file viewing through the integrity file actions.
-Independently reported by Julien Legras of [https://synacktiv.com](Synacktiv) and siliconforks.
+Independently reported by Julien Legras of [Synacktiv](https://synacktiv.com) and siliconforks.
 * Security: Site status was available to any user with a subscriber role or higher on a site.
-Reported by Julien Legras of [https://synacktiv.com](Synacktiv).
+Reported by Julien Legras of [Synacktiv](https://synacktiv.com).
-* Security: Hardened the troubleshooting mode session so it is lock to the users location when active.
+* Security: Hardened the troubleshooting mode session so it is locked to the users location when active.
 * New enhancement: Check that various PHP extensions exist, as recommended by the WordPress Hosting Community.
 * New enhancement: Check if update APIs are being manipulated by plugins or themes.
 * Fix: Copying debug information had the wrong indentation for easier readability.